armin-abbasi/instagram-crawler/README.md

 ## Usage
 1. Run ```composer install```

-2. Run ```php artisan posts:store --hashtag=love``` in your CLI
-this command will store all the retrieved data into `redis` or any other queue driver of your favor.
+2. Run ```php artisan posts:store --hashtag=love``` in your CLI, this will store all the retrieved data into `redis` or any other queue driver of your favor.

 > You need to run ```php artisan queue:work``` to trigger the queue worker and persist your data in mongodb database.